zeth/inputs/README.rst

 use setuptools for some reason, just copy the file inputs.py into your project.

-inputs.py is very simple.
-The majority of the file is just constants, so that no matter what platform you are on, input devices will report the same codes.
+The inputs module is very simple.
+The majority of the file is just constants, so that no matter what platform you are on, input devices will report the same codes to your program.

 Note to Children
 ----------------